 RULE 1007-5 STATEMENT OF SOCIAL SECURITY NUMBER – SUBMISSION & PRIVACY

 (a) Attorneys representing individual debtors shall have their clients read and affix wet ink signatures to Official Form B121, Your Statement About Your Social Security Numbers.
-Once signed, attorneys will retain, without filing, the forms and a copy of the method used to verify identify for a period of one (1) year following the closing of the case.
+Once signed, attorneys will retain, without filing, the forms and a copy of the method used to verify identity for a period of one (1) year following the closing of the case.

 (b) Petitions filed pro se shall be accompanied by Official Form B121 which the Clerk will keep in a nonpublic file.